lwsjs/local-web-server/README.md

   * Mocks are defined with config (static), or code (dynamic).
   * CORS-friendly, all origins allowed by default.
 * Proxy server
-  * Map local routes to remote services.
-Removes CORS issues with remote servers.
+  * Map local routes to remote servers.
+Removes CORS pain when consuming remote services.
 * File sharing

 **Requires node v4.0.0 or higher**.